-Once you are assigned to a group, you will have weekly video chat meeting for the remainder of the study and will be asked to come to laboratory each week to exchange product for the remainder of the study.
-During each visit, we will ask you questions about your smoking and e-cigarette use, mood, craving for cigarettes, about the cigarettes/tobacco products that you have been using, and any medication use.
-We will also ask you to get a breath sample to measure recent smoking and drinking.
-During all of the visits, we will ask you to provide a urine sample, and we will ask you to test this sample over video chat with our guidance.
+Once you are assigned to a group, you will have weekly video chat meeting for the remainder of the study and will be asked to come to the laboratory every two weeks to exchange product for the remainder of the study.
+During each visit, we will ask you questions about your smoking and e-cigarette use, mood, craving for cigarettes, and about the cigarettes/tobacco products that you have been using.
+We will also ask you to get a breath sample to measure recent smoking.
 If you are visibly intoxicated during the visits, we will end the session and reschedule your visit.

-During three of these visits, you will be asked to collect a urine sample while at home and bring the sample to us at the lab when you are scheduled to exchange your product.
-Your supplies will include a urine collection cup that will make it easy to bring with you.
-This means that at three visits, you will be providing a urine or saliva sample for testing during your video chat session as well as bringing one sample from home to the lab.
-Urine samples will be tested for illicit drugs, levels of nicotine, and other chemicals that are in cigarettes.
-Ongoing illicit drug use (other than your opioid maintenance medication and marijuana) may affect your participation in the study, so it is important to try to abstain from drug use during the study.
+During three of your visits, we will ask you to collect a urine sample to bring to us at the lab when you exchange your product.
+We will give you a urine cup that will be easy to bring with you.
+This means that at three visits, you will be providing a urine or saliva sample both over the video chat as well as bringing one to the lab from home.
+We will test the urine samples for illicit drugs, levels of nicotine, and other chemicals that are in cigarettes.

-If you are a woman, you will be asked to complete a urine pregnancy test every two weeks.
-When you come into the lab each week (after your visit over video chat), we will provide you with your assigned cigarette and e-cigarette cartridges or pods as needed.
+Ongoing illicit drug use may affect your participation in the study, so it is important to try to abstain from drug use during the study.
+If you are a woman, we will do a urine pregnancy test every two weeks.
+When you come into the lab each week after your visit over video chat, we will provide you with your assigned cigarettes and e-cigarette cartridges or pods as needed.
 We will also ask you whether you have had any problems using the cigarettes and/or e-cigarette, and whether you have been using any other nicotine products.
-Although the study itself is 19 to 20 weeks, you will only have cigarettes/e-cigarettes for 16 weeks.
+Although the study itself is 19 to 20 weeks, you will only have cigarettes/e-cigarette for 16 weeks.

 At the end of the study, you will have one additional visit, which is an abstinence session.
 We will ask you to not smoke from the time you complete your visit over video chat on the day before until your visit on the following day for the abstinence session.
-You will not receive the full visit payment if you do not meet the abstinence requirement, which is a breath measure to confirm you have not smoked.
-Similar to other study visits, during the abstinence assessment visit, we will ask you questions about your cravings, mood and medication use and ask you to prepare a urine or saliva sample to test for illicit drug use.
+You will not receive the full visit payment if you do not meet the abstinence requirement, which we will use a breath measure to confirm you have not smoked.
+Similar to other visits, during the abstinence assessment visit, we will ask you questions about your cravings and mood and ask you to prepare a urine or saliva sample to test for illicit drug use.
+We will repeat the tests that measure attention and decision making.

 One month after the last study visit (i.e., after the Abstinence Assessment Session), we will call you to ask about your smoking since the study ended.
-We will compensate you with 5 prize tickets (described in more detail below) for completing this call, regardless of your responses on the call.
+We will compensate you with \$5 prize tickets (described in more detail below) for completing this call, regardless of your responses on the call.
 If you report that you are not smoking, we will ask you to have a short visit with us over video chat so we can confirm your smoking status using a breath test.
-We will pay you \$40 for attending this visit, regardless of your breath test results.
+We will pay you \$40 for attending this additional visit, regardless of your breath test results.
 Similar to prior visits, if you are interested in quitting smoking, we can tell you about treatment programs in the area.